esudh/esudh.github.io/_pages/application.md

 toc_icon: "calendar"
 ---
 ## Call for Application
-The call for application will open on March 17th up to May 18th.
+The call for application will open on March 17 and will end on May 18.

 ## Important dates
 Selected applicants will receive a confirmation by the end of May.